marty-m/utcplus.one/README.md

 # UTC+1 CLOTHING

-This repository is the source code for the e-commerce website of the UTC+1 Clothing brand.
+This repository is the source code for the e-commerce website of a concept clothing brand titled UTC+1.

 ## Authors

 - [@marty-m](https://www.github.com/marty-m)

-## FAQ

-#### What's the licensing on this project?

-There is no license specified as all the source code is implicitly copyrighted by the above-mentioned author(s).

-## Feedback

-If you have any feedback, please reach out to us at utc1clothing@gmail.com

 ## Copyright